23 October 2023

 Cost of Telemedicine App Development

-This is a tricky question as the cost of telemedicine app development depends on a wide range of factors.
+This is a tricky question as the cost of development of a telehealth mobile app depends on a wide range of factors.
 The major ones are:

 - Number of hours required to complete your project